kartavya99/Javaquiz/README.md

 next to work is to store the initial for the users and link it to the high scores button .

+## final comment:
+There are few things I would like to work on it but due but I am unable to complete due to new week started and also the need to start working on new assignment as well.